 Here is a quick look at how to prepare Italian buttercream:

 - First, whip egg whites until stiff peaks form.

 - Then, boil white sugar until it reaches 235 degrees F.

-- Pour the hot sugar is poured into the whippeding egg whites slowly so as not to cook the eggs.
+- Pour the hot sugar into the whipped egg whites slowly so as not to cook the eggs.

-- Whip tThe mix is whipped until cool and then slowly add in softened butter is slowly added in.
+- Whip the mix until cool and then slowly add in softened butter.

-- Mix in vVanilla extract and salt to finish it off.off the Italian buttercream and it is done!
+- Mix in vanilla extract and salt to finish it off.

 Place your Italian buttercream in an airtight container, seal it well and keep it in the fridge for up to two weeks.